 Are you a caring and compassionate Registered Health Visitor or are you just about to qualify and are looking for a fresh or new opportunity?
 Why not come and work for CWP – we may have just the role for you.

-Our 0-19 Starting Well Service is looking to appoint permanent full time and part time Health Visitors based in the Northwich and Winsford district.
+Our 0-19 Starting Well Service is looking to appoint two new permanent Health Visitors.

-You would become part of the integrated team delivering the key elements of the Healthy Child Programme to the Cheshire West and Chester 0-19 year old population and their families.
+You would become part of the newly formed integrated team delivering the key elements of the Healthy Child Programme to the Cheshire West and Chester 0-19 year old population and their families.